lut0pia/rationalist/README.md

   - Distance
   - Duration
   - Element
+    - The number from the [periodic table](https://en.wikipedia.org/wiki/Periodic_table) that corresponds to the chemical element in the title
   - Letter
     - The letter in the title should be pronounced as the sole letter would, `a boy` does not count for the letter `A`, but `Boy A` does
   - Mass
   - Number
     - Saga numbering (e.g. `Iron Man 2`) is forbidden
     - No restriction on the format of the number (e.g. Roman numerals are ok)
+  - Ordinal
+  - Price
+    - Currently broken because of dependency to obsolete currency conversion API
+  - Speed
 - Titles
   - Currently all in english, but may change to original only